 These wheels are super bouncy and fast in such that they make rough surfaces very smooth.
 And they are also modern shaped and little light.
 According to many users, they are perfect for filming and cruising around town or school campus.
 And they have a classic wheel profile.

 Also, it has an excellent grip for turning and easy rollover on cracks and small stones.
-It has a 92a urethane and medium-sized diameter of 56mm.
+It has a 92a urethane and a medium-sized diameter of 56mm.
 They give you the allowance to skate on rough surfaces without compromising performance.
 You can enjoy your ride with these.

 - Very strong